Molecular Neurobiology Laboratory

 Goulding’s lab has delineated the role that multiple interneuron cell types play in controlling locomotion.

-Cell biology, University of Auckland, New Zealand
+MS (Honors) Cell Biology, University of Auckland, Nz